dahamsat-droid/Smart-Hospital-System/README.md

 A modular, menu-driven patient management and billing system built in C, simulating daily patient intake, bed allocation, emergency triage sorting, and medical billing for a hospital environment.

 > Individual assignment — CSC 1012 Introduction to Computer Programming
-> University of Sri Jayewardenepura, Faculty of Applied Sciences
+> University of Sri Jayewardenepura
+> Faculty of Applied Sciences

 ---